Mitochondria are the key to energy and health -Important update: I can now get NAD+ troches for you!

 - Final words

-But before we begin, I’d like to give every one of my readers “patient access” to my Designs-For-Health account so that if you want to purchase supplements, you’ll receive a 15% discount from their Amazon price.
+But before we begin, I’d like to give every one of my readers “patient access” to my Designs-For-Health account so that if you want to purchase supplements, you’ll receive a 15-25% discount from their Amazon price.
 Here is their website: https://www.designsforhealth.com/ and then my practitioner code is: kimcrawford, allowing you to create a un and pw for your own account.
 You’re welcome!
 If you want to try just one supplement, this one is probably your best bet.
 In addition, mitochondria reproduce and put out more of their “good stuff” when you lower sympathetic nervous system activity.
 Here’s the best and easiest way to do VNS to accomplish that goal quickly.
 Feel free to use and share my patient code: DrKim25 for a $25 discount on the best thing you’ll buy this year.

 Mitochondria: Why do we care?